Serving cunt: Popularity

 Elaine Lui wrote in July 2024 that "serving cunt is one of the highest compliments you can give a person these days" and lamented the word's unpopularity with advertisers.
-Many people googled the phrase in February 2025 after the BBC announced that it would not play Miriana Conte's "Kant", Malta's entry for that year's Eurovision Song Contest, due to the presence of a homophone of the phrase; following a complaint from the corporation, the EBU ordered its title and lyrics changed to "Serving" for the contest.
+Many people googled the phrase in February 2025 after the BBC announced that it would not play Miriana Conte's "Kant", Malta's entry for that year's Eurovision Song Contest, due to the presence of a homophone of the phrase (Maltese kant “song”, related to English chant); following a complaint from the corporation, the EBU ordered its title and lyrics changed to "Serving" for the contest.